carefree0910/carefree-learn-doc/docs/getting-started/configurations.md

 By default:
 + `mae` & `mse` is used for regression tasks, while `auc` & `acc` is used for classification tasks.
 + An EMA with `decay = 0.1` will be used.
-+ Every metrics will be treated as equal.
++ Every metric will be treated as equal.

 So `carefree-learn` will construct the following configurations for you (take classification tasks as an example):